RajVinoth2526/pos-app-backend/OrderAPI_README.md

 3. **Product Validation**: The system validates that all products in an order exist before creating the order
 4. **Default Status Assignment**: New orders are automatically assigned "Pending" status for both order and payment
 5. **Timestamp Management**: Creation and update timestamps are automatically managed
+6. **Automatic Stock Management**: Stock quantities are automatically reduced when orders are created and restored when orders are cancelled or deleted

 ## Error Handling